apaschenko/lenka/README.md

 ***

 ## Migration from 0.2.x, 0.3.x versions
-This version has many changes compared to earlier versions.
+This version is incompatible with 0.2 and 0.3.
+It has a lot of changes compared to earlier versions.
 Please follow this documentation.

 ## clone